AdvCol/AdvCol.github.io/index.md

 [learn more]({{ site.baseurl }}{% link about/index.md %}){:class="cta"}
 <span class="u-float-right">[volunteer]({{ site.baseurl }}{% link get-involved/research-volunteer-form.md %}){:class="cta"}</span>

-<p id="definition"><b>1</b> An adversarial collaboration brings people who disagree together to review the research, discuss their different values and beliefs, and work together to resolve as much as can be resolved and write a paper summarizing their agreement and remaining disagreement on the state of the topic.</p>
+<p id="definition"><b>1</b> An adversarial collaboration brings people who disagree together to review the research, discuss their different values and beliefs with an eye toward resolving as much as can be resolved.
+Together, they write a paper summarizing their agreement and remaining disagreement on the state of the topic.</p>